quantkiosk/qkiosk-r/README.md

 >[!IMPORTANT]
 > **FREE API keys are now enabled for all accounts.
 Get yours [here](https://quantkiosk.com?ref=github-qkiosk-r)!!**
 >
-> (Larger access paid plans will be open in the coming weeks as we finish backfill)
+> Paid plans will be open in the coming weeks as we finish backfill and add more features!

 ## R Client